ethompson93/multimodal_ndm/README.md

 All the data used in the analysis was parcellated with the Desikan-Killiany atlas.
 We have included a dummy dataset (`data/dummmy_pathology.csv`) for testing.
 When using your own pathology data, make sure that the parcels follow the correct order, as given in `data/TauRegionList.csv`.

 ## Usage Instructions
-### unimodal connectomes
+### Unimodal Connectomes
 To run the network diffusion model with a single connectome as the substrate, you can run `scripts/run_ndm.py`.
+The script lets you specify a threshold for the connectome, and runs the network diffusion model 42 times, for each bilateral seed region in the Desikan-Killiany atlas.
+Results are saved in `results/single_modality/{data_name}/{conn_type}_thr{thr}_av_r.csv`.

 ```
 usage: run_ndm.py [-h] conn_type conn_path thr data_path data_name